cdracer/moex-importer/README.md

 ### Initialization
 Class `MoexImporter` is used for all https-requests to the ISS API.
 You should create at least one copy of the class to use for data-requests.

 You can pass your own http-header to the class-constructor. `_loadinfo` flag allows to get additional data from the exchange during the class initialization.
 You may use this data to check available *engines* and *markets*.
-You do not need to set this flag to `True` if you often creates copies of the class to speedup the code.
+You do not need to set this flag to `True` if you often create copies of the class to speedup the code.
 Additional data isn't required for
 ```
 # Create an object to access ISS API requests
 mi = MoexImporter()